alecjacobson/gptoolbox/README.md

 We will probably switch to a MPL2 license in the near future.

 ## Contact ##

-The Geometry Processing Toolbox grew out of Alec Jacobson's private codebase during his PhD, but has benefited a lot from various collaborators at NYU and ETH Zurich.
+The Geometry Processing Toolbox grew out of Alec Jacobson's private codebase during his PhD, but has benefited a lot from various collaborators at NYU, ETH Zurich, Columbia, University of Toronto and elsewhere.
 Now, the Geometry Processing Toolbox is a group endeavour.
 If you're intersted in contributing, please contact Alec Jacobson (alecjacobson@gmail.com) or submit a pull request on github.

 ## Documentation ##

 For now, documentation is limited to a per-function basis.
-For example, to find documentation for `cotmatrix` issue:
+For example, to find documentation for `cotmatrix`, in MATLAB issue:

     help cotmatrix